Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 1.md

 "This is **Hawk**, our scout.
 The irony of his name and his feline grace is not lost on me.
 You've all seen **Anna**, she was in her own mechanized carriage ahead of us.
 She's our herald and spokesperson; I suppose some may call her our bard."

 Anna offered a polite curtsy from a distance.
+Anna is a gorgeous Elven woman in white loose robes.
+She moves slowly and elegantly.

 Yarl addresses the group again.
 "Anna will stay here in the castle to keep an eye on our camp and supplies.
 The rest of us are on the sortie to the beach.
 We won’t be sightseeing; we leave immediately."